hagen1778/fasthttploader/README.md

 # fasthttploader (Go 1.7+)

-This tool was developed to make http benchmarks without additional options like QueryPerSecond(QPS) or number of connections.
-It will try to detect server possibilities by analyzing repsonses and choose optimal conditions for testing, but it will take some time.
-If you havent additional time - just set -q, -c and -d to skip adjustment-stages.
+Fasthttploader was created to simplify http benchmarking.
+Options like QueryPerSecond(QPS) and number of connections are not required anymore.
+Fasthttploader detects server possibilities by analyzing repsonses and choosing optimal conditions for testing.
+To avoid adjustment stage (cause it takes some extra time) - just set -q and -c flags.
 Fasthttploader also generate html-report after testing with some useful charts.

 ### Quickstart